- 28 May 2023

 The system then displays the historical snapshot data of the page as it was presented on the date you selected.

-To clear the historical view and set back to latest, hover over the displayed date and click on the 'X' next to the displayed date.
+To clear the historical view and set back to latest, hover over the displayed date and click the 'X' next to the displayed date.

 Tabs